brozena/brozena.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate at [Penn State University](https://ist.psu.edu/prospective/graduate/phd-informatics) in the [Wellbeing and Health Innovation Lab](https://whilab.org) advised by [Dr Saeed Abdullah](https://saeedabdullah.com). **I'm interested in technical human-computer interaction for mental health**.
+I am a PhD candidate at [Penn State University](https://ist.psu.edu/prospective/graduate/phd-informatics) in the [Wellbeing and Health Innovation Lab](https://whilab.org) advised by [Dr Saeed Abdullah](https://saeedabdullah.com). **I'm interested in technical human-computer interaction for serious mental illnesses**.

 My research focuses on how open banking technologies might **help with the unique financial challenges faced by those living with bipolar disorder**.
 My work is currently supported by the National Science Foundation via the Graduate Research Fellowship Program.